braintree/framebus/README.md

 ```

 To add additional frames to the `targetFrames` array in the future, use
-the `include` method. `targetFrames` must be set, even if it's an empty
+the `addTargetFrame` method. `targetFrames` must be set, even if it's an
-array, for this method to work.
+empty array, for this method to work.

 ```js
 var myIframe = document.getElementById("my-iframe");